PandaWood/ExceptionReporter.NET/README.md

 see [Sample Code Usage](https://github.com/PandaWood/Exception-Reporter/wiki/Sample-Usage)

 The report can be sent silently or the dialog (above) shown, which is then populated with the exception and certain system details.
-A screenshot can be taken and you can easily add file attachments (if using email as the method of sending).
+A screenshot can be taken and file attachments added (if using email as the method of sending).

 The ultimate goal is the developer receiving a formatted exception report - see [Creating and Sending a Report](https://github.com/PandaWood/Exception-Reporter/wiki/Creating-and-Sending-a-Report)